 - E. Step 6: Tap FROZEN, the system is stopping the image during scanning; or by reactivating the interrupted image.
 When the image is frozen, the last 200 frames can be shown.
 The annotation can be added.
 The freeze image can be saved for later review.
-The measuring function also allows you to measure the length and area. - 1 Functions in EREEZE - a Tap Annotate, the user can fill in one or more text notes and move anywhere in the ultrasonic image and can also be removed by long-pressing. - b For the user to mark which parts of the human body by scanning. - c summer: To save an ultrasonic image that is in the ultrasonic image area.
-Save the image that can be exported in DICOM format (ontional). - d Arrow, Mark and Clear All element.
-Tap Ellipse, Distance, Arrow, Mark and Clear All element.
+The measuring function also allows you to measure the length and area. - Functions in FREEZE - a Tap Annotate, the user can fill in one or more text notes and move anywhere in the ultrasonic image and can also be removed by pressing

+- b For the user to mark which parts of the human body by scanning. - To save an ultrasonic image that is in the ultrasonic image area.
+Save the image that can be exported in DICOM format (optional). - d

+Tap Measure, the user can select the Ellipse, Distance, Arrow, Mark and Clear All element.
 Tap Ellipse, is used to measure the area and perimeter of an ellipse.
 Tap Distance, the user can draw a length range anywhere on the ultrasound screen as the distance emphasized on the screen.
 Tap Arrow, which is used to clearly mark the position and orientation next to the annotation.
 Tap Mark, clearly mark the position.
 All of them can be removed by long-pressing.
-Tap Clear All, the user can clear all ellipses, distances, arrows, and marks on the ultrasound screen. - e ultrasound images saved as video.
-And the user can adjust the search bar to set the video time (default is 3 seconds). - f To hold the call conference it is necessary to start a meeting in the Zoom app with ID and password, this data needs to be linked within the LELTEK app settings.
-It is also possible to hold the conference via Whatsapp, through screen sharing in the wideo call - Note: This function needs to be enabled in the settings menu.
+Tap Clear All, the user can clear all ellipses, distances, arrows, and marks on the ultrasound screen. - e : To make the ultrasonic images which are in the 200 cound images saved as video.
+And the user can adjust the search bar to set the video time (default is 3 seconds). - f B: To hold the call conference it is necessary to start a meaning in the Zoom app with ID and password, this data needs to be linked within the LELTEK app settings.
+It is also possible to hold the conference via Whatsapp, through screen sharing in the video call. - Note: This function needs to be enabled in the settings menu.

-Step 7: Tap End Exam, the diagnosis is terminated and the system will return to the home page automatically.
+g Step 7: Tap End Exam, the diagnosis is terminated and the system will return to the home page automatically.